Plasmmer/HTTB/README.md

 "HTTB" stands for Hyper Text Transfer Bash.

-This is just a toy to see if I could do it, and you definitely can write a web server as a shell script!
+Initially this was just a toy for @Krowemoh see if they could do it, and definitely this project proved you can write a more-than-basic web server as a shell script!

+More-than-basic server because it can handle requests, file requests, display 404 error messages and manage user logins/sessions.
+Soon™: support to signups.

 Blog post at: